Skip to navigation Skip to content

 • details of the provider reporting the information

-Processing IM013 forms - Manual encounters (Claim headers)
+Processing IM013 forms - manual encounters (claim headers)

-The claim header consisted of three sections:
+The claim header consisted of 3 sections:

 • Provider details